RedisJSON/RedisJSON/docs/indexing_JSON.md

     FT.CREATE userIdx ON JSON SCHEMA $.user.name AS name TEXT $.user.tag AS country TAG

+Note: The attribute is optional, but it is mandatory as you can't use a JSON Path expression inside the query (FT.SEARCH).

 ## Adding JSON document to the index

 As soon as the index is created, any pre-existing JSON document or any new JSON document added or modified is automatically indexed.